We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Exchanges like Orderbook

 What is an ICO?

-An initial coin offering (ICO) is usually when cryptocurrency tokens are first sold to the public prior to being listed on an exchange.
-It’s a lot like an initial public offering (IPO), but for cryptocurrencies.
+An initial coin offering (ICO) usually occurs when cryptocurrency tokens are first sold to the public prior to being listed on an exchange.
+It’s a lot like a stock’s initial public offering (IPO).